sidebase/nuxt-auth/README.md

 // Trigger a sign in via a specific authentication provider with a redirect afterwards, see https://next-auth.js.org/getting-started/client#signin await signIn('github', { callbackUrl: '/protected' })

+// Trigger a sign in with username and password already passed, e.g., from your own custom-made sign-in form await singIn('credentials', { username: 'jsmith', password: 'hunter2' })

 // Trigger a sign out, see https://next-auth.js.org/getting-started/client#signout await signOut()
 ```